TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/53 - 2 Thessalonians/2 Thessalonians 2/2 Thessalonians 2.10.md

 ---

-and with all deceit of unrighteousness for them that perish; because they received not the love of the truth, that they might be saved.
+and with all deception of wickedness for those who are being lost, because they didn't receive the love of the truth, that they might be saved.